 All of these and more are used by numerous recycled shoe brands to create on-point foot-styles to keep you in step (environmentally speaking).

 But who makes shoes from recycled plastic, you ask?

-SAOLA does.
-Each pair of recycled bottle shoes is made with three to seven recycled PET bottles.
+Wondering how we found the best shoes made of recycled plastic and more?
 Jump down to the end of the article where we’ll walk you through our process, step-by-step.

-Image by Thousand Fell
+1. Thousand Fell

-About Thousand Fell’s
+About Thousand Fell

 Thousand Fell is all about turning old shoes into new shoes.

-Thousand Fell’s Ethical and Sustainability Practices
+Thousand Fell’s Ethical & Sustainability Practices

 Materials: